SQL Advanced Threat Protection

 Explore alerts in the Azure portal

-Advanced Threat Protection integrates its alerts with Azure security center.
-Live SQL Advanced Threat Protection tiles within the database and SQL Azure Defender blades in the Azure portal track the status of active threats.
+Advanced Threat Protection integrates its alerts with Microsoft Defender for Cloud.
+Live SQL Advanced Threat Protection tiles within the database and SQL Microsoft Defender for Cloud blades in the Azure portal track the status of active threats.

-Click Advanced Threat Protection alert to launch the Azure Security Center alerts page and get an overview of active SQL threats detected on the database.
+Click Advanced Threat Protection alert to launch the Microsoft Defender for Cloud alerts page and get an overview of active SQL threats detected on the database.

 - Learn more about Advanced Threat Protection in Azure SQL Database & Azure Synapse.